jo-hoe/youtube-upload-cli/README.md

 To create it you should expose the port 8080.
 This can be done by adding `-p 8080:8080` to the command above.
 After you can access <localhost:8080> to perform the authentication.

+## CLI Commands

+For the complete list of commands see <https://github.com/porjo/youtubeuploader/tree/cfb08f55fffb6d19f1d49f8c8a8804d7bc0366a9#usage>

 ## Caveats